Email firstname.lastname@example.org to download the full report

 It is well documented that LGBTIQ people in Russia face numerous obstacles, ranging from pervasively negative societal attitudes to restrictive legislation.
 But in addition to restricting LGBTIQ rights at home, Russia has also been an increasingly stark opponent of progress in the recognition and protection of the human rights of LGBTIQ people in the international arena under the guise of protecting “traditional values”.

-OutRight Action International commissioned this paper on Russia to address an important gap in existing UN-oriented opposition research and provide a strong evidence base to serve as a resource for liberal civil society and UN member States for their lobby and advocacy efforts.
+OutRight Action International produced this paper on Russia, which was made possible with support from the Henry M. Jackson Foundation, to address an important gap in existing UN-oriented opposition research and provide a strong evidence base to serve as a resource for liberal civil society and UN member States for their lobby and advocacy efforts.
 The paper will analyze Russia’s arguments, in multilateral processes, in their attacks on the integrity of the international human rights system, and on human rights as applied to sexual orientation, gender identity, gender expression, and sex characteristics.

 Following a brief overview of the situation for LGBTIQ people in Russia, the paper explores the tactics used by Russia to oppose recognition of the human rights of LGBTIQ people within the international human rights system.
 Specifically: